Managing your WeChat Menus in Grata

 Grata’s WeChat menu editor is located in the Admin Panel, in the side menu under Content.

 Your first step is to create your default menu configuration.
-This is required by WeChat if you intend to later add language-specific menus.
+This is required by WeChat if you intend to later add personalized menus for different languages.
 Your default menu configuration will be shown for any user with a WeChat language other than a language for which you have saved menus.
-For example, if you add English, Simplified Chinese, and Traditional Chinese menus, a German user would see your default menus.
-For most organizations in China, we recommend using the Simplified and Traditional Chinese menus for your Chinese speakers, while using your Default menus (in English) for all non-Chinese users (you wouldn’t need to bother maintaining the English menus in this configuration).
+If you add English, Simplified Chinese, and Traditional Chinese menus, for example, a German user would see your default menus.
+For organizations servicing China, you might consider using the Simplified and Traditional Chinese menus for your Chinese speakers, while using your Default menus (in English) for all non-Chinese users (you wouldn’t need to bother maintaining the English menus in this configuration).

 WeChat Menus can consist of up to three first-level menu buttons and five sub-menu buttons, for a total of eighteen items, but you can also use as few buttons as you like.